eluckie/the-wandering-eye/README.md

 #### By E. Luckie ☀️

 #### This application will act as an interactive photo portfolio - with a twist.
-Users are able to view a digital zine, play a puzzle game with select photos from the collection, and browse additional photos.
+Users are able to view a digital zine, play two different strategy games with select photos from the collection, and browse additional photos.

 <!-- ### Table of Contents